Loricariichthys: Species

+Loricariichthys contains the following valid recognised species:

 Distribution

 Loricariichthys is distributed in most major freshwater drainages east of the Andes and north of Buenos Aires.
 Loricariichthys is widely distributed in the Amazon basin, the Paraná system, and coastal rivers of the Guiana and Brazilian Shields.

 Description

 An accessory respiration organ, consisting of a double respiratory purse connected to the distal end of the esophagus, is present in a number of species of Loricariichthys.

 The lower lip of immature males and females has two thick, cushionlike structures, which are covered with small papillae and have irregular fringes along the posterior edge.
 However, in nuptial males of Loricariichthys, the cushionlike structures on the lower lip recede or even disappear, and the lip becomes wider and longer and becomes smooth or covered with minute papillae.
 Males use this enlarged lower lip to clasp and carry a cluster of developing eggs.
 This method of carrying eggs is possibly a strategy to protect the eggs from predation, since these fishes commonly live in exposed sandy- or muddy-bottomed environments devoid of places to hide.

 A diploid number of 2n = 56 has been reported for two species characterized.
 A ZZ/ZW sex chromosome system was also reported for L. platymetopon.